 - Exothermic Polymerisation

-As you would have recognised from the examples given above, ignitions sources can come in many shapes and forms.
-To ensure that your workplace is adequately protected against an explosion or fire, it is recommended that you identify every ignition source in the workplace and then take preventive measures to ensure that all flammable substances are stored in a safe and compliant way that will not impose any risk to your employees, property, plant and equipment.
-This can be achieved by storing your flammable liquids in a compliant flammable cabinet that is manufactured in full conformance to AS1940-2017.
+As we’ve explained in this blog, ignition sources can come in many shapes and forms.
+To make sure that your workplace is protected against the risk of fire or explosion, we strongly recommend that you identify every ignition source in the workplace.
+You can then take preventive measures to ensure that all flammable substances are stored in a safe and compliant way.